mmul-it/training/Kubernetes-Operators/Kubernetes-Operators-Trivy-Operator.md

 # Lab | Implement a Vulnerability Monitor using the Trivy operator

+In this lab you will manually install the Trivy operator.

 ## Install the Trivy Operator

 First of all you'll need to install the [Trivy Operator](https://github.com/aquasecurity/trivy-operator)